jcargen/Project_1_350/README.md

         GetCommitteeMembers.sql

     Triggers:
       Contains the SQL triggers (with trigger functions) (as an SQL file).
-The contents:
+The contents, all of which were required for Project 1:
         SenatorsTrigger.sql
         SenatorsTriggerFunctions.sql